-All entries will receive judges' feedback from Round 1 judging conducted on two sites March 14, 2020 and placed in four categories (Merit, Honor, Excellence & Best-in-Show) with a special screening of Best of Show selections at the Detroit Institute of Art's historic Detroit Film Theatre on Saturday, April 25th.
+All entries will receive judges' feedback.
+Entries will be placed in four categories (Merit, Honor, Excellence & Best-in-Show) with a special screening of Best of Show selections at streaming on DAFT's website and via Facebook Live.
+Due to COVID safety protocol we have once again had to cancel the on-site screening at the Detroit Institute of Art's historic Detroit Film Theatre.
 A free program at the screening (later available online as a pdf) will also include all entries and their placements.

 Recognized by the American Film Institute as the longest-running K-12 student film festival in the nation, the Michigan Student Film Festival was founded by the non-profit DAFT (Digital Arts, Film and Television) as a showcase for Michigan students to demonstrate their skills and to network with one another and industry professionals.